 When you think of traditional British dishes, the pie should be high up on the list.
 Originating in ancient Rome, the pie is a hearty meal when served with mashed potato or chips, vegetables and gravy.
 I have to admit that it’s something I don’t make often and when I do, I stick to the same recipe using up roast chicken leftovers.
-We were really excited and inquisitive at the prospect of trying some pie at Pieminister in Nottingham City Centre.
+We were really excited and inquisitive at the prospect of trying some pie at Pieminister in Nottingham City Centre for British Pie Week.

 As we don’t go out to eat very often, under normal circumstances we probably wouldn’t have chosen to eat there, as our first choice is always either pizza or pancakes, so it was wonderful to be invited for a meal to honour British Pie Week, a lovely mid-week family treat, to be able to spend some time together trying something new, especially for the boys that we want to be adventurous with food.